sheaf/cabal-talk/cabal.md

 (by far the most complex).

-In practice, `./Setup configure` takes many flags, with the configuration being preserved for subsequenty invocations (which barely take any flags, e.g.
+In practice, `./Setup configure` takes many flags, with the configuration being preserved for subsequent invocations (which barely take any flags, e.g.
 `./Setup build -v2 --builddir=<dir>`).

 <p class="indicator">⭲</p>